-(a) The 20% purity of propane gas balanced with nitrogen was used as a feedstock for studying the deactivation of catalyst, repetitive reaction-regeneration or cycle run and coking rate measurement.
+(a) The purity of 99.5% butane gas was used as feed stream for studying in catalyst deactivation, coking rate measurement and repetitive reaction-regeneration or cycle run.

-(b) Ultra high purity nitrogen gas (99.999%) was used as a dilute gas for propane dehydrogenation and as a carrier gas for a gas chromatography.
+(b) Ultra high purity nitrogen gas (99.999%) was used as a dilute gas for butane dehydrogenation and as a carrier gas for a gas chromatography.

-(c) Ultra high purity hydrogen gas (99.999%) was used as a feed stream for propane dehydrogenation and for reducing catalyst before used.
+(c) Ultra high purity hydrogen gas (99.999%) was used as a feed stream for butane dehydrogenation and for reducing catalyst before used.